ae-platform / module-06 · governance layer · H3 · PI-7

 ESG Record · 1:30

 "One row in BigQuery.
-One job from the AS Suite.
 The metered_kwh field is sourced from GKE resource utilisation via Cloud Monitoring — not an estimate.
-The saving_pct is calculated from actual carbon intensities.
 An auditor can verify the 71 gCO₂eq/kWh figure directly from the Carbon Footprint API at that timestamp.
 No estimates in this audit trail — none."

 BigQuery ae_greenops.job_metricsCSRD eligible flag